Cirksena: East Frisia

 In 1439, in the wake of clashes between different lines of chieftains, the town of Emden was first placed by Hamburg under direct rule and then, in 1453, given to the Cirksena.
 The family administered and ruled the town until 1595.

 The Cirksena gained strength and succeeded the chieftain line of the tom Broks, after their opponent Focko Ukena was defeated and expelled by several allied chieftains, led by Edzard Cirksena.
 Ulrich Cirksena (d.
 1466) was elevated to the rank of imperial count by Emperor Frederick III and enfeoffed with the Imperial County of East Frisia.

-The most important ruler from the House of Cirksena was Edzard the Great (1462–1528), under whose leadership the Imperial County of East Frisia reached its greatest extent.
+The most important ruler from the House of Cirksena was Edzard I (1462–1528), under whose leadership the Imperial County of East Frisia reached its greatest extent.
 During his reign, the Reformation spread throughout East Frisia.
 In 1654, the Cirksena were elevated to princes by the emperor.
 Charles Edzard, the last ruler from the House of Cirksena, died without issue during the night of 25/26 May 1744 (reportedly from a glass of buttermilk, which he is said to have drunk after a hunt).
 Immediately thereafter, the state was taken over by Frederick the Great.

 Rietberg

-The Cirksena provided the rulers of the County of Rietberg from 1581 to 1699.
-This initially happened as a personal union with East Frisia, after Count Enno III had married Rietberg's daughter-heir, Walburg von Rietberg.
+The Cirksena provided the County of Rietberg rulers from 1581 to 1699.
+This initially happened as a personal union with East Frisia after Count Enno III had married Rietberg's daughter-heir, Walburg von Rietberg.
 In the Treaty of Berum (1600), however, he ceded the County of Rietberg to his daughters.

 In 1601, Enno's brother, Count John III, married his niece, Sabina Catherine, Enno's daughter and heiress of Rietberg, with papal dispensation.
-Both were converted to Catholicism and so founded the Catholic branch line of the House of Cirksena.
+Both were converted to Catholicism, and the Catholic branch line of the House of Cirksena was founded.
 The last male descendant of the House of East Frisia in Rietberg, Count Ferdinand Maximilian, died in 1687.
 His heiress, Maria Ernestine Francisca, married Maximilian Ulrich von Kaunitz in 1699.